-In first year classes happen in Michaelmas term between weeks 1 and 6 In second year classes happen in Michaelmas term between weeks 7 and 12 have been completed and replaced by a show role for the year 2020-21 In third year classes happen in Hilary term between weeks 7 and 12 Class times are normally between 10 and 17.00 Monday to Friday

-Rotational teaching will start with a training period in a specific discipline; following that the students will work on a production until the end of the rotation.
+In first year classes happen in Michaelmas term between weeks 1 and 6 In second year classes happen in Michaelmas term between weeks 7 and 12 In third year classes happen in Hilary term between weeks 7 and 12 Class times are normally between 10 and 17.00 Monday to Friday Rotational teaching will start with a training period in a specific discipline; following that the students will work on a production until the end of the rotation.
 During the rotation students will be expected to take on evening and weekend work as part of the production process.

-On production weeks the day normally runs from 10.00 to 22.00 Monday to Saturday This may vary dependent on the department and the show.
+On production weeks the day normally runs from 10.00 to 22.00 Monday to Friday with some Saturday's This may vary dependent on the department and the show.

 For show calls the schedule will alter again to suit the specific show.

-Rotations span 6 to 5 weeks and there are 6 rotations per academic year work within modules in the Lir for the year 2020-21.
+Rotations span 6 to 7 weeks and there are 6 rotations per academic year

 Research projects are decided on in the second year and carried out in the third year.

-Placements happen in the third year and the placement offering has been adapted to
+Placements happen in the third year.